Skip to main content

 Built-in libraries

-Retool also provides a series of built-in libraries, which are third-party libraries that you can import.
+Retool also provides a series of built-in libraries, which are third-party libraries that you can import into a workflow.

 To use a built-in JavaScript library: